Technical Analysis is essential for investment success.

 You want to check to see how your target stock's price action is affected by the sector of stocks it trades in.
 It may be that a new sector trend is developing after a long term cycle of little activity, and so may likely affect your stock soon.

 For example, when the economy is doing really well, gold stocks trade far lower and stays low until the economy shows signs of instability.
 Gold then become a fad stock.
-Every sector of stocks have there cycles of ups and downs that can last for years.
+Every sector of stocks has its cycles of ups and downs that can last for years.

 Economy and Cyclic Share Prices in Key Sectors